 Note: As an integral part of the familiarization protocol, throughout the span of the experiment, a research assistant should code the participant’s state (i.e., whether they alert or appears anxious; see Figure 4), and participants should provide a self-rating of their emotional state by pointing to a visual representation on an emotion scale (Figure 3).

 5.1.
 Present the participant with a social narrative that describes the steps of the second appointment.
-Ask the participant if they are willing to wear the cap and mention, “like you did last time;” (see step 1.1.1 for creating the social narrative).
+Ask the participant if they are willing to wear the net and mention, “like you did last time;” (see step 1.1.1 for creating the social narrative).

 Note: If the participant says yes, proceed to step 5.2.
 If the participant says no, repeat step 5.1 with the parent in the room.
 If the participant continues to say no, end the experiment.